csoren/zpugcc-update/gcc/gcc/config/arm/arm.md

   (set_attr "length" "4")
   (set_attr "pool_range" "250")])

+;; The instruction used to implement a particular pattern.
+This ;; information is used by pipeline descriptions to provide accurate ;; scheduling information.

+(define_attr "insn"
+        "smulxy,smlaxy,smlalxy,smulwy,smlawx,mul,muls,mla,mlas,umull,umulls,umlal,umlals,smull,smulls,smlal,smlals,smlawy,smuad,smuadx,smlad,smladx,smusd,smusdx,smlsd,smlsdx,smmul,smmulr,other"
+        (const_string "other"))

 ; TYPE attribute is used to detect floating point instructions which, if ; running on a co-processor can run in parallel with other, basic instructions ; If write-buffer scheduling is enabled then it can also be used in the ; scheduling of writes.

 ; Classification of each insn
+; alu		any alu  instruction that doesn't hit memory or fp ;		regs or have a shifted source operand
-; normal	any data instruction that doesn't hit memory or fp regs ; mult		a multiply instruction
+; alu_shift	any data instruction that doesn't hit memory or fp ;		regs, but has a source operand shifted by a constant ; alu_shift_reg	any data instruction that doesn't hit memory or fp ;		regs, but has a source operand shifted by a register value ; mult		a multiply instruction
 ; block		blockage insn, this blocks all functional units ; float		a floating point arithmetic operation (subject to expansion)